whiteStainX/when/BAND_PLAN.md

    matches expected low/mid/high buckets and chroma dominance stays within [0,1].
 2. **Telemetry capture**
    Extend the existing logging or add a developer command to dump `FeatureView` values for short clips.
-   _Validation_: Run a known track through the analyzer and inspect the CSV/log output for believable ranges (no NaNs/inf); sign off before wiring heuristics.
+   _Validation_: Run a known track through the analyzer and inspect the CSV/log output for believable ranges (no NaNs/inf); the `band-feature-tap-logger` now derives its tap configuration from the live `FeatureExtractor` settings so telemetry mirrors runtime behavior.

 ## Phase 2 – Single Panel Prototype
 1. **Instrument heuristics implementation**